fyrkov/refcards/linux.md

 Note that nohupping backgrounded jobs is typically used to avoid terminating them when logging off from a remote SSH session.
 A different issue that often arises in this situation is that ssh is refusing to log off ("hangs"), since it refuses to lose any data from/to the background job(s).This problem can also be overcome by redirecting all three I/O streams:\
 `nohup ./myprogram > /dev/null 2>&1 &`

-`xargs` reads items from standard input as separated by blanks and executes a given command (or an `echo` if absent) once for each argument, for eaxample:\
+`xargs` reads items from standard input as separated by blanks and executes a given command (or an `echo` if absent) once for each argument, for example:\
 `echo 'one two three' | xargs mkdir`

 By default, xargs terminates/delimits items using blank spaces.
 Specify delimiter using `-d` option, for example `xargs -d\n` for newlines.